-Happy Hopper's Rabbit Club, will sponsor an award for keeping the cages clean and taking care of your poultry and/or rabbits.
-This award will be given at 3:00 p.m.
-Sunday.
+Happy Hopper's Rabbit Club, will give an award at 3pm on Sunday for keeping the cages clean and taking care of your poultry and/or rabbits.

 Compeer Financial will present a banner to the Champion Poultry and Reserve Champion Poultry.